rgbprocessing/rgbprocessing.github.io/_projects/15_project.md

 **Problem**

-Default GIF conversion for HDR videos results in dull-looking GIFs that don't visually match the HDR videos.
+Default GIF conversion for HDR videos results in dull-looking GIFs that do not visually match the HDR videos.

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">